The White Lady of Brownville Road in Haunted Maine

 The circumstances surrounding the wife’s disappearance remain shrouded in mystery.
 Speculation suggests she may have wandered off and met with an accidental demise, fallen victim to a wild animal, or even been abducted by an unknown assailant.
 There are even chilling theories proposing that the husband orchestrated the crash and subsequent disappearance as part of an elaborate scheme to escape suspicion in a murder case.
 While the exact truth may never be uncovered, the local legend of the White Lady Bridge continues to captivate the imaginations of residents and visitors alike.

-Related Haunted Stories: Donkey Lady Bridge
+Related Haunted Stories: Riverdale Road

 Is the Bridge Haunted?